holgerbrandl/kalasim/docs/userguide/docs/monitors.md

 ![](monitors_images/monitor.png)

 In particular multiple outputs are supported here by the underlying `kravis` visualization windows, which allows forward backward navigation (via the arrow buttons).
-See `org.kalasim.examples.bank.resources.Bank3ClerksResources` for an example where multiple visualziaiton are combined to inspect the internal state of the simulation.
+See `org.kalasim.examples.bank.resources.Bank3ClerksResources` for an example where multiple visualizing are combined to inspect the internal state of the simulation.

 Note that, currently monitor visualization just works in retrospect, and it is not (yet) possible to view the progression while a simulation is still running.